It’s Jo and Danny 1999 – 2005

 We got a 4 star review in ‘Q’ magazine and we were on a roll.

 The album started to get noticed.
 We were contacted by Hall or Nothing press officers to ask if they could handle the PR for us.
+They looked after Oasis and the Beta Band among many other artists.
+They also handled the PR for the Reading Festival and were a pretty legendary PR company.
 We said ‘yes’ and the album got re released, with Hall or Nothing now on board.
 The wonderful reviews continued to get written, it was a very exciting time for us.
 After all those years of trying, of getting close only to get pinged back again it seemed we were at last getting the attention we both knew this album deserved.

 ‘Lank Haired Girl To Bearded Boy’ album reviews: